hashicorp/consul/website/source/docs/agent/options.html.markdown

   * <a name="max_stale"></a><a href="#max_stale">`max_stale`</a> - When [`allow_stale`](#allow_stale)
   is specified, this is used to limit how stale results are allowed to be.
 If a Consul server is behind the leader by more than `max_stale`, the query will be re-evaluated on the leader to get more up-to-date results.
-By default, this is set to 10 years ("87600h") which effectively allows DNS queries to be answered by any server, no matter how stale.
+Prior to Consul 0.7.1 this defaulted to 5 seconds; in Consul 0.7.1 and later this defaults to 10 years ("87600h") which effectively allows DNS queries to be answered by any server, no matter how stale.
 In practice, servers are usually only milliseconds behind the leader, so this lets Consul continue serving requests in long outage scenarios where no leader can be elected.

   * <a name="node_ttl"></a><a href="#node_ttl">`node_ttl`</a> - By default, this is "0s", so all
   node lookups are served with a 0 TTL value.
 DNS caching for node lookups can be enabled by